 Writing In Too Deep was almost too fun.
 Trigg seriously doesn’t know how to be a father of a child of any age, let alone a girl hitting adolescence.
 Sky is a handful at the best of times and here comes pre-teen drama in spades!

 What I didn’t know until I’d written the ending of From The Top was what kind of heroine Trigg was getting.
 All I knew was that the girl who’d been pregnant had had a father who forced her to go through with the pregnancy.

-Somehow Wren appeared as that girl’s aunt.
+Somehow Wren appeared as that girl’s sister.
 She’s mousy and way too young to be raising a twelve-year-old, but so resilient and determined to do right by her sister’s kid.
 Trigg is a handful in his own way and she needed to be tough enough to stand up to him, which she does.
 And he falls for her.
 Hard.
 And Sky is not happy.